ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 Execute `ceedling help` for a summary view of all application commands.
 Execute `ceedling help <command>` for detailed help.

-_Note:_ Because the built-in command line help is thorough, we will only briefly list and explain the available application commands.
+_NOTE:_ Because the built-in command line help is thorough, we will only briefly list and explain the available application commands.

 * `ceedling [no arguments]`: